🔥 NEW: Save up to 30% on the Best Calisthenics Apps‼️

 If somebody forced me to rank calisthenics equipment based on importance, I’d put the parallel bars as number three.
 They are an excellent tool to work on your pushing strength, chest and triceps muscles.

-For a home gym, I’d recommend a two-in-one option to save space.
+For a home gym, I’d recommend a two-in-one option to save space - which I also highlightd in my deep dive comparison of the best dip bars.
 Make sure they are sturdy enough so they can handle weighted calisthenics.
-It’s important because as you get stronger you will want to increase the resistance by putting weights on you.
+It’s important because as you get stronger, you will want to increase the resistance by putting weights on you.

 As an alternative get a set of paralettes.
 If you have no option to set up parallel bars then this is your second best option.
 You can always increase the elevation of the paralettes and imitate the function of the parallel bars.
 You have to be more careful though, as they won’t be as stable.